 In an effort to foster class spirit and unity, the members of the Senior Class have traditionally participated in a class trip to Walt Disney World in Lake Buena Vista, Florida.
-The students will be leaving on Tuesday, March 7th, and returning on Saturday, March 11th.
-In order to be eligible, a senior must be receiving a passing grade in all required subjects, must meet attendance requirements and must NOT have been suspended during their senior year.
+The students will be leaving on Tuesday, March 5th, and returning on Saturday, March 9th.
+In order to be eligible, a senior must be receiving a passing grade in all required subjects, must meet attendance requirements and must NOT have been suspended out of school during their senior year.